Stuffed Hot Cherry Pepper Poppers

 - Heat a skillet over medium high heat.
 Remove the meat from the sausage casing and crumble the sausage into the pan.

-- Brown for about 5 minutes until cooked through and crispy.
-Let cool slightly, then chop into smaller pieces.
+- Brown for about 5 minutes, breaking the meat up with a spatula, until cooked through and crispy.
+Let cool slightly, then chop into smaller pieces if needed (you don't want huge chunks of sausage in the filling).

-- In a large bowl mix to combine the sausage, cream cheese, bread crumbs, parmesan, scallion, parsley, and garlic.
-Season to taste with salt and pepper, then stir in the egg.
+- In a large bowl mix to combine the sausage (and any drippings from the pan), the cream cheese, breadcrumbs, grated parmesan, scallion, parsley, and garlic.
+Season to taste with salt and pepper (I start with 1/2 tsp salt and 1/4 tsp pepper), then stir in the egg.

 - Halve the cherry peppers and remove the seeds and ribs with a melon baller.